jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ### 📥 Step 2.
 Download your data to search (Optional)

-The example repo includes a small subset of the Wikipedia dataset, for quick testing.
+The repo includes a small subset of the Wikipedia dataset, for quick testing.
 You can just use that.

 If you want to use the entire dataset, run `bash get_data.sh` and then modify the `DATA_FILE` constant (in `app.py`) to point to that file.

 ### 🏃 Step 3.
 Running the Flows

-1. In one terminal session, run `jinad`.
+1. In one terminal session, run the command `jinad`.

     `JinaD` is our platform for running Jina services (Flows, Pods) remotely, wherever you want to run them.
 In this example, we use `JinaD` to serve the two Flows (Index and Query).
 You can read more about it [in the docs](https://docs.jina.ai/chapters/remote/jinad).